tsuda16k/materialmodifier/README.md

 The image below illustrates representative outputs of each effect
 (A) List of effects
-(B) Results of the aging effect for different levels of the strength parameter
+(B) Results of the aging effect for various levels of the strength parameter

 <p>